Brian Stynes

-Brian Stynes (born 29 September 1971) is an Irish Gaelic footballer who played for the Dublin county team and now resides in Australia.
+Brian Stynes (born 29 September 1971) is an Irish sportsman who played Gaelic football for the Dublin county team and Australian rules football for Melbourne.
 He attended De La Salle College, Churchtown, Dublin.

 Playing career

 Australian rules football

 Stynes saw the success that his older brother Jim (who won the All-Ireland minor football championship with Dublin in 1984) had in Australian rules football's Australian Football League, and was recruited to his brother's club, Melbourne.
 He debuted in 1992 and at 190 cm was touted as a possible key position player, but his career in the AFL did not blossom, and he played only two games for no goals.
 In 1993, he played for Victorian Football Association club Port Melbourne, and was part of the club's losing 1993 Grand Final team.

 Gaelic football

 Brian Stynes was on Dublins winning team in the 1995 all-Ireland senior football championship against Tyrone at Croke Park.
 Stynes was awarded an allstar for his performances in 1995.
 Brian played his club football for Ballyboden St Endas.